 Technically, number six on this list isn’t free, but low-cost artificial intelligence-powered options for legal research can make a huge difference for your bottom line.
 Powered by AI to help you conduct legal research better and faster, Casetext’s search finds you cases and other authorities on the same facts, legal issues, and jurisdiction as your matter.

-Casetext’s AI search is a paid-but-low-cost option for legal research—though you can try for free with a 14-day trial.
+Casetext’s AI search is a low-cost option for legal research—though you can get a free 14-day trial.

-A paid subscription to ROSS Intelligence is another way to leverage AI to enhance your legal research.
+Similarly, a paid subscription to ROSS Intelligence lets you leverage AI to enhance your legal research.
 Ross’s AI-powered tool lets you focus your research by emphasizing the unique facts of your case, and helps you identify cases with the same procedural posture presented in your case, plus much more.

 7. Justia: For the latest summaries sent straight to you